AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_4/Final_Project.md

 9) The program must work and be relatively bug-free in order to get full credit.

-*A team is 2 or 3 people.
+<sup>1</sup> - A team is 2 or 3 people.
 Each person must have a significant programming role within the group.

-**Executive Summary: project background, proposed solution, deliverables and goals, conclusion.
+<sup>2</sup> - Executive Summary: project background, proposed solution, deliverables and goals, conclusion.

 ### Project schedule